yongkanghe/Agentic-Marketing-Campaign-Generator/docs/project-management/ROADMAP.md

 ## 🎉 Success Definition

-The Video Venture Launch platform will be considered production-ready when it:
+The AI Marketing Campaign Post Generator platform will be considered production-ready when it:

 1. **Generates real marketing content** using Gemini and Veo APIs
 2. **Supports 1,000+ concurrent users** with sub-3-second response times